jedoyt/NBA_MVP_Prediction_Model/README.md

 ### Quick Steps:
 1. Run first the `datasetFactory.py` to generate the csv files
 2. Then run `randForest.py` to run predictions
-Note: Recommended IDE is Spyder due to many built in libraries that may not be available when running just IDLE
+Note: Recommended IDE is Spyder(from Anaconda Distribution) due to many built in libraries that may not be available when running just IDLE.

 The objective of the predictive model is to return a number of players from the current season that have the highest potential to be the next MVP using statistics from years 1990 to 2019 as the training dataset.